Joshua-Bays-UAH/AppScript-Email-Generator/README.md

 This project has been used to mass-send personalized emails containing embedded URLs, embedded images, and Google Drive attachments.
 In addition, emails sent by the generator can be automatically tagged per user specification.

 ## Using the Project
 The Apps Script code was written as an extension of a Google Sheet.
-To do this, open a copy of the spreadsheet -> Extensions -> Apps Script.
+To do this, open a copy of the spreadsheet -> Extensions -> Apps Script, and import the code there.

 Once a copy of the sheet is in use, a sheet contains all pertinent instructions as well as a place for the test email.
 Instructions for use have also been included below.